Seven ways to make behaviour referral easier

 - Empathise.
 Explain how it doesn’t feel nice to be worried or scared all the time

-- Describe what goes on in a referral behaviour consultation
+- Describe what goes on in a referral behavior consultation

 - Mention the cost, and explain why it’s reasonable